 Effective credit control measures need to be in place right from the off.
 Before you grant credit, all new customers should be checked – and re-checked once a year.
 Circumstances can change.
 Don’t grant overly generous credit terms, either.

 If you issue invoices, get them out promptly.
 Chase all payments as soon as they’re due and charge interest on late payments.
 If viable, provide incentives for early payment, perhaps a small discount.
 When things get tough, consider whether debt factoring (ie selling invoices to a third party) or invoice discounting (ie drawing against unpaid invoices for a percentage) would ease your cashflow.
+If the customer refuses to pay, you may have to take action to recover the debt.

 The classic signs of cashflow problems are an ever-increasing overdraft and difficulty paying bills.
 Make sure your financial records are accurate and updated regularly, and carry out a financial health check of you business at least every quarter.
 You need to act quickly and decisively if you are to stop short-term cashflow problems spelling the beginning of the end for your business.